CDSoft/pp/src/pp.md

 `pp` is a simple preprocessor written in Haskell.
 It's mainly designed for Pandoc but may be used as a generic preprocessor.
-It is not intended to be as powerful as GPP for instance but is a simple implementation for my own needs, as well as an opportunity to play with Haskell.
+It is not intended to be as powerful as GPP, for instance, but is a simple implementation for my own needs, as well as an opportunity to play with Haskell.